Iranians demand answers over environmentalist's death

 "Just as it is necessary to supervise the executive branch, it is necessary to supervise their dealings with defendants."

-Asked about Emami's case on Monday, judiciary spokesman Gholamhossein Mohseni Ejeie told the reformist ILNA news agency: "I have heard he committed suicide but I have so far no information on the details.
+Asked about Emami's case, judiciary spokesman Gholamhossein Mohseni Ejeie told the reformist ILNA news agency: "I have heard he committed suicide but I have so far no information on the details.
 This recent incident is under investigation."

 - 'I am safe' -

-Meanwhile, questions continued to circulate about Madani, the 36-year-old deputy head of the Environmental Protection Organisation (EPO), a well-known water conservation activist who was appointed amid much fanfare by the government last September.
+Meanwhile, questions continued to circulate about Madani, the 36-year-old deputy head of the Environmental Protection Organisation (EPO), a well-known water conservation activist who was appointed amid much fanfare by the government in September.

-A reformist lawmaker tweeted on Sunday that Madani had been arrested over the weekend.
+A reformist lawmaker tweeted that Madani had been arrested over the weekend, which was later denied by officials at the EPO.

 "Thanks to all my friends and loved ones who followed up on my situation and I hope no one will face any trouble.
 I wanted to say that I am safe," he said.